Deel Local Payroll

-South Africa COID earnings threshold increases to R668,000 in 2026
+South Africa COID threshold rises to R668,000 from March 2026

 On 1 March 2026, South Africa's Compensation for Occupational Injuries and Diseases (COID) earnings threshold will increase, affecting how employers calculate assessment contributions.
 If you manage payroll in South Africa, here's what you need to know.